tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

 So let's have a little reminder of our conditions.
 We want to be able to read the input data only once.
 But, we still want modularity and reusability.
-We do not want to have to recode our Summary-computing function every time we want to add a new field, and we would like to reuse already existing functions computing these statistics.
-And this is where `foldl` comes in.
+We do not want to have to recode our `Summary`-computing function every time we want to add a new field, and we would like to reuse already existing functions computing these statistics.
+And this is where the `foldl` package comes in.

-`foldl` defines a type `Fold` this way:
+This package defines a type `Fold` as follows:

 ```haskell
 data Fold a b = forall acc.
 Fold (acc -> a -> acc) acc (acc -> b)